Teaching & Learning

 I-Course Information

-The I-Course Standards Framework was developed to guide the course redesign process of the CEE INCLUDE Working Group during the summer of 2020.
-The CEE INCLUDE Working Group collaborated with educational design coaches, experts from the Center for Excellence in Teaching and Learning, and faculty from the Neag School of Education to create these standards for our I-Courses.
+The I-Standards framework was developed to guide the course redesign process.
+I-Team faculty collaborated with instructional design coaches, educational experts from the Center for Excellence in Teaching and Learning (CETL), and faculty from the Neag School of Education to create the I-Standards framework.

-I-Courses are anchored by a commitment to a Strength-based Approach and centered around three core course features: Culture of Inclusion, Teaching and Learning, and Instructional Design.
+The I-Standards are anchored in a Strength-based Approach and outline key principles spanning three core areas: Culture of Inclusion, Teaching and Learning, and Instructional Design.

 Strengths-based Approach